Learning Curves for Continual Learning in Neural Networks: Self-Knowledge Transfer and Forgetting: Learning curves of many tasks

 {\bf Synthetic data. } First, we empirically confirm $E_n$ on synthetic data (\ref{barw}).
 Figure 3(a1) confirms the claim of Theorem \ref{thm4} that the generalization error monotonically decreases for $\sigma=0$ as the task number increases.
 Dashed lines are theoretical values calculated using the theorem, and points with error bars were numerically obtained by $f_n$ (\ref{fn}) over 100 trials.
 For $\sigma>0$, the decrease was suppressed.
 We set $\sigma^2=\{0, 10^{-5}, 10^{-4}, 10^{-3}\}$ and $N_i=100$.
 Figure 3(a2) shows self-knowledge forgetting.
 When the first task has a large sample size, the generalization error by the second task can increase for small subsequent sample sizes $N_i$.
 For smaller $N_i$, there was a tendency for the error to keep increasing and taking higher errors than that of the first task during several tasks.
 In practice, one may face a situation where the model is initialized by the first task training on many samples and then trained in a continual learning manner under a memory constraint.
 The figure suggests that if the number of subsequent tasks is limited, we need only the training on the first task.
 If we have a sufficiently large number of tasks, generalization eventually improves.

 {\bf MLP on MNIST / ResNet-18 on CIFAR-10.} We mainly focus on the theoretical analysis in the NTK regime, but it will be interesting to investigate whether our results also hold in more practical settings of deep learning.
 We trained MLP (fully-connected neural networks with 4 hidden layers) and ResNet-18 with stochastic gradient descent (SGD) and cross-entropy loss.
 We set the number of epochs sufficient for the training error to converge to zero for each task.
 We confirmed that they show qualitatively similar results as in the NTK regime.
 We randomly divided the dataset into tasks without overlap of training samples.
-Figure 3(b1,c1) shows the monotonic decrease for an equal sample size and that the noise suppressed the decrease.
+Figures 3(b1,c1) show the monotonic decrease for an equal sample size and that the noise suppressed the decrease.
 We set $N_i=500$ and generated the noise by the label corruption with a corruption probability $\{0,0.2, ...,0.8\}$ \citep{ZhangBHRV16}.
-The vertical axis means $\text{Error}=1-(\text{Test accuracy [\%])/100}$.
-Figure 3(b2,c2) shows that unbalanced sample sizes caused the non-monotonic learning curve, similar to NTK regression.
+The vertical axis means the error, i.e., $1-(\text{Test accuracy [\%])/100}$.
+Figures 3(b2,c2) show that unbalanced sample sizes caused the non-monotonic learning curve, similar to NTK regression.